tlkh/milair-dataset/README.md

 # Military Aircraft Dataset

-Photos of military aircraft with labelled bounding boxes
+Photos of military aircraft with labelled bounding boxes.
+The annotations are provided in the Pascal-VOC format.

 ```
 Labels: ['ah64', 'chinook', 'cougar', 'f15', 'f16', 'seahawk']